Lanzoor/Lanzoor-Command-Panel/README.md

 2. Install LCP.

-Install the `LCP.py` file, and left click it.
+Install the latest release of LCP by clicking [here](https://github.com/Lanzoor/Lanzoor-Command-Panel/releases/tag/LCPUpdatesBeta1.1.4), and then unzip it.
+Left click the `main.py` file.
 It will show you what app to open it, and choose python.
 Now, it will open the terminal!

+(Also if you decide to download the individual files, it is important to get both `functions.py` and `main.py` file.
+Otherwise the code won't work!)

 ## Commands

-`?help`: Get the list of commands that you can currently use in LCP.
+`?help`: Get the list of commands that you can currently use in LCP, like this!

 `?exit`: Exit LCP.